|

 Nobody ever gave him a bad time."

-Harley paused for a moment, put his shoes up on the desk, dug
+his shoes up on the desk, dug

 around in his cheek, and came out with this big glop of goo which he shook